AriFordsham/GHCWiki/records/overloaded-record-fields/implementation.md

 ## GHC API changes

 - The `minf_exports` field of `ModuleInfo` is now of type `[AvailInfo]` rather than `NameSet`, as this provides accurate export information.
 An extra function `modInfoExportsWithSelectors` gives a list of the exported names including overloaded record selectors (whereas `modInfoExports` includes only non-mangled selectors).
+- The `HsExpr`, `hsRecField` and `ConDeclField` AST types have changed as described above.

 ## To do

+- The definition of `tcFldInsts` is currently wrong, because with the new design, the constraint solver needs to generate evidence bindings.
+Where should these go?
+It should be possible to fuse `makeRecFldInstsFor` and `tcFldInsts`, or just generate and typecheck binds, using `tcValBinds` or similar for the typechecking.

 - Where should `TcBuiltInSynFamily` live?
 Could it be a fixed enumeration?